Here’s a quick A-Z look at ALL the things I take my friends to see in Tokyo!

 Origami exhibits • Origami demonstrations • Paper art kits • Watch it being made on the top floor • Huge selection of origami & washi paper

-17th century garden designed around 88 views from famous waka poems.
+17th century garden designed around 88 views from famous poems.

 Large pond • Teahouse • Open at night and lit up during cherry blossom and autumn leaf seasons • Stand selling miso dango in autumn and winter • Especially good in late-Mar to early Apr (cherry blossoms), mid-late Apr (azaleas), late-Apr to early-May (wisteria & peonies), late Sep (native red amaryllis), mid-late Nov (autumn leaves) & if it snows

-Holiday light displays in November-December • Roppongi Hills & Tokyo Midtown shopping malls • Mori Art Museum and the Tokyo National Art Center put on provocative exhibitions year-round
+Holiday illuminations (Nov-Dec) • Cherry blossom tunnel in Ark Hills (Mar-Apr) • Mori Art Museum and the Tokyo National Art Center put on provocative exhibitions year-round • Roppongi Art Night all-night art event

 Sumo wrestlers & the Edo-Tokyo Museum – two must-see Tokyo experiences!